tejasathalye/tejasathalye/README.md

-- 👋 Hi, I’m @tejasathalye
+- 👋 Hello, I’m Tejas Athalye
-- 👀 I’m interested in web development, game develpoment, graphics...
+- 👀 Interested in data science, machine learning, statistical mathematics
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 Currently pursuing in Computer Engineering major
-- 💞️ I’m looking to collaborate on various web development projects, game development, graphic creating...
 - 📫 How to reach me on Discord @z3us_meow or on Instagram @artist.tejas_